 Try “Look at That” (LAT) training, emergency U-turns, and “find it” games to teach good responses.
 Short training sessions, about 15 minutes a day, can really help.

-It’s normal for reactive dogs to have ups and downs, including the “extinction burst” where behaviors might get worse.
+It’s normal for reactive dogs to have ups and downs, including the “extinction burst” where behaviours might get worse.
 Stay committed, review your training, and seek help from experts or support groups if needed.

 How can I find the right professional trainer for my reactive dog?